 SHUSTER: Late last year, in order to overcome Russian suspicions, Secretary of Defense Gates proposed to delay the crucial last phase in the American deployment until there was incontrovertible proof of Iran's missile development.

-Secretary ROBERT GATES (Defense Department): We have not fully developed this proposal, but the idea was we would go forward with the negotiations.
+ROBERT GATES: We have not fully developed this proposal, but the idea was we would go forward with the negotiations.
 We would complete the negotiations.
 We would develop the sites, build the sites, but perhaps with delay activating them until there was concrete proof of the threat from Iran.

 SHUSTER: Russia's leaders did not embrace the offer.
 Russian analysts say a verbal agreement like this is not good enough.
 It needs to be written down after negotiations between Washington and Moscow.
 If anything, the Russian invasion of Georgia and NATO's hostile reaction has hardened the opposition in Moscow to U.S. missile defenses, a subject Russia's president, Dmitry Medvedev, touched on in an interview with Italian TV earlier this month.